Buy original yurt from Kyrgyzstan?

-You can now buy a traditional yurt from our local friends from Kyrgyzstan.
-These are made in the village Kara Koo and consist entirely of natural materials (larch) wood and wool/felt.
+From our local friends from Kyrgyzstan, you can now buy a traditional yurt.
+These were made in the village of Kara Koo and consist entirely of natural materials (larch) wood and wool/felt.
 The round tents are the original tiny houses of Central Asian nomads.
-You can now get one for yourself
+You can now get your own

 Model M: €8700

 Wicker mats are placed around the frame for insulation.
 Felt cloths are laid over the entire frame.
-These are secured with straps so that they do not blow away.
-There is a separate cloth over the ceiling that you can open for daylight.
-You can build the floor yourself.
-In our yurt camp in Kyrgyzstan, we have a heated wooden floor with local carpets (which are also for sale additionally).
+The cloths are secured with straps so they don’t blow away.
+There is a separate cloth for the ceiling that you can open for daylight.
+You will have to build the floor yourself.
+In our yurts in Kyrgyzstan we have a heated wooden floor covered by local carpets (enquire us for colorful carpets).

-No reinforcements or pegs are required for the tents.
-The incredibly strong construction of wood is further stressed by the covering of the felt cloths.
-The yurts can withstand heavy storms without problems.
-In the summer months, the yurts are generally fine outside.
-It is important that the felt cloths dry well before you store the yurt.
+No other reinforcements or screws are required for the construction of yurts.
+The incredibly strong wooden frame is further stressed by the weight of the felt cloths.
+The yurts can withstand heavy storms and rains.
+In the summer months you do not need a rain cover.
+It is important that the felt cloths dry thoroughly before deconstructing the yurt.
 You can clean the cloths with a steam cleaner.
-If you also want to use the yurts in the other seasons, it is useful to place a polyester cloth over the yurts.
-We also do this during the ski trip in Kyrgzystan (see below)
+If you also want to use the yurts in other seasons, we recommend to use a polyester rain cover for the yurts.
+We also do this whilst skiing in Kyrgyzstan.

 Why should I buy a yurt?

-The yurt has an important function in Kyrgyzstan.
-It has been the main residence of the local population for centuries.
+The yurt has an important function in Kyrgyz culture.
+It has been the home for local nomads for centuries.
 There are many traditions involved.
-For example, the entrance is normally on the south.
-If there are many people in the yurt, the rule is that you walk counterclockwise.
-The ceiling (the Tunduk) always remains in the family and passes from father to son.
-The larch wood is very strong and the yurts from Kyrgyzstan sometimes last more than 100 years.
-It is therefore a very sustainable place to live.
+For example, the entrance is normally south-facing.
+If there are many people in the yurt then the rule is that you walk counterclockwise.
+The ceiling (the Tunduk) always stays in the family and passes from father to son.
+Larch wood is enormously strong, and yurts from Kyrgyzstan can last for decades.
+Therefore, it is a hugely sustainable place to live.

-In the Netherlands, the yurts are perfect for living, recreation and workshops.
-The yurt is increasingly used as a form of living.
-In addition, a yurt fits perfectly on a campsite, a bed & breakfast or temporary accommodation.
-The yurt can also serve as a studio, workshop or meeting room.
-The round shape makes it very cozy and it is ideal for focusing because the sunlight only enters through the roof.
+In Europe, yurts are perfect for living, recreation and workshops.
+As a form of housing, the yurt is becoming more common.
+Moreover a yurt fits perfectly on a campground, as a bed and breakfast or as a temporary house.
+The yurt can also serve as a studio, workshop or conference room.
+Its round shape makes it incredibly cozy and it is ideal for focusing because sunlight enters only through the roof.

-In Kyrgyzstan they can build a yurt within half an hour (with 4-6 people).
-In the past, nomads moved from place to place with the yurts being carried by camels or horses.
-They didn’t want to spend all day setting up a tent.
-In the Netherlands, most buyers manage to set up the yurts in a few hours.
-There are several instructional videos on YouTube.
-Below you can see the construction of the yurt in a video of 30 seconds.
+In Kyrgyzstan, they usually build a yurt within half an hour (with 4-6 people).
+Nomads used to move from place to place and yurts were being carried by camels or horses.
+You didn’t want to spend a full day just setting up a tent.
+In Europe, most buyers manage to set up the yurts in a 5-6 hours.
+Several instructional videos can be found on YouTube.
+Below you can already see the construction of the yurt in a 30-second video.

 When can you deliver a yurt?